 Irish Seed Savers are delighted to present four films about how we grow for seed and save seed.
 The foundation of growing for seed is good soil, which you can learn about in the first video ‘Soil, Seed and Sustainability’.
 This is followed by three videos detailing how to grow for seed and save seed for peas and beans, tomatoes and courgettes and pumpkins.

-Irish Seed Savers would like to thank Rethink Ireland and The Community Foundation of Ireland for their generous support in the making of our three seed saving films.
+Irish Seed Savers would like to thank Rethink Ireland and The Community Foundation of Ireland for their generous support in the making of our four seed saving films.

 Scroll to the bottom of the page to start viewing Video 1.